-Flood risk (mainly zone 3 by EA 2012 mapping, and partly zones 1 & 2 mainly EA zone 3, parts 1 & 2).
+Flood risk (mainly zone 3 by EA 2012 mapping, and partly zones 1 &2).

 The SFRA shows almost all of the area is at risk of flooding.

 Capacity of minor roads in the area.

 The combined area of Wroxham and Hoveton is one of the largest concentrations of development, population and services in the Broads.
 It has a range of shopping, employment opportunities, leisure and health facilities, etc., and relatively frequent rail and bus services.
 Although there is little undeveloped land (aside from gardens and public spaces) there has long been a gradual renewal and replacement of buildings and uses within the area, and there are at present a limited number of derelict or underused sites ripe for redevelopment.
 Thus the area meets the Core Strategy criteria for 'concentration of development'.